 iii) your Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-v) the Directors have laid down internal financial controls which are followed by theCompany and that such internal financial controls are adequate and are operatingeffectively.
+v) your Directors have laid down internal financial controls which are followed by theCompany and that such internal fi nancial controls are adequate and are operatingeffectively; and

-vi) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.
+vi) your Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-The Related Party Transactions that were entered into during the Financial Year were onan arms length basis and in the ordinary course of business.
-There were nomaterially significant Related Party transactions entered into by the Company withPromoters Directors or Key Managerial Personnel which may have a potential confl ictwith the interest of the Company at large.
+The Related Party Transactions that were entered into during the Financial Year 2020-21were on an arm's length basis and in the ordinary course of business.
+There were nomaterially signifi cant Related Party Transactions entered into by the Company withPromoters Directors or Key Managerial Personnel which may have a potential confl ictwith the interest of the Company at large.

-Details of the related party transactions are given in Form AOC-2 which is enclosed as"Annexure-B."
+Details of the Related Party Transactions are given in Form AOC-2 which is enclosed as"Annexure-B."

-None of the Directors / KMPs or their relatives have any pecuniary relationships ortransactions vis--vis the Company other than their shareholding if any in theCompany.
+None of the Directors / KMPs or their relatives has any pecuniary relationships ortransactions vis--vis the Company other than their shareholding if any in theCompany.

-Your Company has not accepted or renewed any deposits under chapter V of the CompaniesAct 2013 during the Financial Year 2015-16.
+Your Company has not accepted or renewed any deposits under Chapter V of the CompaniesAct 2013 during the Financial Year 2020-21.

 b) Secretarial Auditor